wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 Example:

-Show when an user executed the sudo command for the first time:
+Show when a user executed the sudo command for the first time:

 .. code-block:: xml